bretstad/taoofeastwood/chapters/2-non-being.md

 what is not there is more useful than what is.
 People have a difficult time grasping this one.
 It is hard to hold in your mind’s eye the concept of useful emptiness.
 Consider time, however.
 Time has no form; you can’t touch it.
-Until, of course, you build a clock.
+Until, maybe, you build a clock.

 Sergio Leone Spaghetti Westerns have a certain atmosphere that forces the audience to become aware of what isn’t there.